Handball World Cup: Germany group winners after 29:22 against the Czech Republic

 Goalkeeper Späth makes a strong save and hits the goal himself

-Initially it wasn’t the quality of the defensive work; This was all the more valuable because the attack was sluggish and unimaginative.
-This was emblematic of two missed seven-meter penalties in the first six minutes by Lukas Zerbe and Marko Grgic.
+Initially it wasn’t the quality of the defensive work; This was all the more valuable because the attack started the game unfocused and scatterbrained.
+The German players rejected a lot; This was emblematic of two missed seven meters in the first six minutes by Lukas Zerbe and Marko Grgic.
 In this discipline, the Germans are revealing a real problem at this World Cup, the bottom line quota is miserable.
 The Czechs initially led narrowly but consistently.

-The second half began with a seven-meter penalty from Knorr, Renars Uscins and Lukas Mertens gave the German team the lead by two goals for the first time (15:13).
+The second half began with a seven-meter penalty from Knorr, Renars Uscins (eight goals in total) and Lukas Mertens gave the German team the lead with two goals for the first time (15:13).
 After that – what an unusual feeling – almost everything went right for the Germans: first the Czech Republic’s best goalscorer Dominik Solak had to leave the field with a foot injury, then Jakob Sterba saw red (foul on Köster).
 And when goalkeeper Späth threw a ball all over the field and sank it into the empty goal, the Czech team’s resistance was broken (19:14).
-Späth was also named player of the game.
+Späth was named player of the game.

 It is doubtful whether the Danes will have shaky hands before the clash on Tuesday in Herning.